amirGhotb/react-fast/README.md

         })
 ```

-so you can use the `CGroup()` function in `Routes.ts` to define a group of routes that have similar features
+so you can use the `CGroup()` function in `Routes.tsx` to define a group of routes that have similar features

 ```
 CGroup({